 MPP, as Andrew Haldane (2009) has written, is "a new ideology and a big idea."
 It marks a profound shift because it assumes that financial sector decisions, even when they are individually rational, can result in excessive overall risk and financial crises.
 As such, MPP foresees tighter regulation of financial institutions and greater control over their operations.
 As Baker writes, "macro-prudential regulation implies a return to regulators telling banks what they should do."
 (2013, p.
 7).
-To date, however, there has been little assessment of the institutional impact of MPP on the Fed, or other central banks, despite the strong likelihood that regulated entities will resist tighter regulation and that conflicts over MPP will be politically mediated.
+To date, however, there has been little assessment of the institutional impact of MPP on the Fed, or other central banks, despite the strong likelihood that regulated entities will resist tighter regulation and that conflicts over MPP will be politically mediated.2

 Such an assessment is of obvious importance.
 The responsibilities for MPP that were incorporated in Dodd-Frank mark a major shift in the Fed's mandate.
-Further, and since this mandate could politicize the Fed's activities, it may also erode the institutional independence that has been held central to a credible low-inflation policy.
+Further, and since this mandate could politicize the Fed's activities, it may also erode the institutional independence that

+1 From this point on, the phrase "the Federal Reserve" or "the Fed" will be used to refer to the Federal Reserve has been held central to a credible low-inflation policy.
 In this manuscript I consider the effects of MPP on the political economy of the Federal Reserve.
 Simply put, how will the execution of MPP affect the Fed's overall independence and what does this tell us about the new political economy of central banks?